mphuget/nodejs-api-auth-backend/README.md

 mongod --dbpath ./data

+6. Rename the .env-example file into .env

+7. Change the content of the .env file.
+The critical data are port on which the server is running, and the MongoDB URL

-6. On another terminal, run the server
+8. On another terminal, run the server

 node server.js